-Figure 5.B.1.A - Residential District Grade Changes Examples of Wall in the Side or Rear Setbacks cb.
-Walls - Appearance
+Figure 5.B.1.A - Residential District Grade Changes Examples of Wall in the Side or Rear Setbacks

 Stricken indicates text to be deleted.
 Stricken and italicized means text to be totally or partially relocated.
 If being relocated destination is noted in bolded brackets [Relocated to:].